 Justice Brothers Racing Museum - has a wide variety of vintage circle track racecars, ice racing motorcycles, street rods, restored classics, Indy cars from past and present (including two from the Sylvester Stallone movie Driven), dragsters, midgets, a stadium truck, historic engines, model cars, antique gas pumps and even a Pitts acrobatic biplane hanging from the ceiling.
 Open weekdays from 8:00 a.m. to 5:00 p.m.

-La Brea Tar Pits (George C. Page museum) - Admission is free on the first Tuesday of each month.
+La Brea Tar Pits Museum (formerly called Page Museum) - Admission is free on the first Tuesday of each month.
 Pay only for parking.
 On other days, the regular admission cost is fairly low.
 Also, outside of the museum there are exhibits that you can view for free.

 LA County Museum of Art (LACMA) - Free for L.A.
 County residents after 5:00 PM every day except Wednesday, when the museum is closed.
 Admission for visitors under 18 is always free.
 The museum is normally open until 8:00 PM.

 Los Angeles Fire Department Museum and Memorial - Open Saturdays only.
 Admission is free although a donation is appreciated.
 There are two locations: Hollywood and San Pedro.
 Each museum facility includes vintage and authentic Los Angeles Fire Department apparatus, including equipment not on display anywhere else in the United States.
 In addition, wonderful collections of memorabilia related to the communities of Hollywood, San Pedro and Los Angeles overall will keep you engaged for hours at a time.

 Nature Centers - Many nature centers and museums charge a small fee for admission.
 Usually $5 or less per person.